Genymobile/scrcpy/README.md

 #### Encoder

-Some devices have more than one encoder, and some of them may cause issues or crash.
+Some devices have more than one encoder for a specific codec, and some of them may cause issues or crash.
 It is possible to select a different encoder:

 ```bash
 scrcpy --encoder=OMX.qcom.video.encoder.avc